 Snapper fishing with Soft plastics

 There are many soft plastic choices on the market to target snapper.
 The most commonly used are large jerk shads, whip baits, curl tails, or paddle tails.
-Most between 4 and 7 inches in size generally coupled with a ½ or ¼ ounce jig head.
+Most are between 4 and 7 inches in size generally coupled with a ½ or ¼ ounce jig head.
+Pinkies are great to target with 3 inch and 4-inch soft plastics generally coupled with a 1/6 and 1/8 ounce jig head.
 I was amazed a few years ago to catch an 8-kilo snapper using a 2.5-inch grub in motor oil whilst targeting smaller estuary fish in 5 meters deep water.

 There are some great options available on the market including